txus/txustris/README.md

 # txustris

 This is the very first Ruby code I wrote, back in 2008-2009.
-It is a clone of Tetris with an original soundtrack :) The code might sucks, but the game is fun!
+It is a clone of Tetris with an original soundtrack :) The code might suck, but the game is fun!

 As of September 2013, I corrected its syntax so that it runs on Ruby 1.9/2.0